Connect with us

 Save on Energy

-If you are lucky enough to live in an area that allows for trees to grow big, tall, and healthy, take advantage of it!
-Homes that have shade from nearby trees consume less energy because their AC doesn’t have to work as hard.
+If you are lucky enough to live in an area that allows trees to grow big, tall, and healthy, take advantage of it!
+Homes with shade from nearby trees consume less energy because their AC doesn’t have to work as hard.

 Mature trees that offer shade are often a draw to any home buyer looking for long-term savings.
-Even if you are choosing to stay in your home, you can see a return on investment over time with your energy savings.
+Even if you stay home, you can see a return on investment over time with your energy savings.

 Attract Buyers

-When you are ready to sell your home, it can be difficult to attract interested buyers when the lawn looks dreary.
-By having a few colorful flowers, some well-trimmed plants, and maybe even a fountain, you will quickly attract the eye of anyone who passes.
+When you are ready to sell your home, it can be challenging to attract interested buyers when the lawn looks dreary.
+You will quickly draw the eye of anyone who passes by, having a few colorful flowers, well-trimmed plants, and maybe even a fountain.

-To really give your home that wow-factor, learn more about granite fountains and how they can really boost the curb appeal of your yard!
+To give your home that wow factor, learn more about granite fountains and how they can boost your yard’s curb appeal!

 Getting Bang for Your Buck